babylonlabs-io/finality-provider/docs/finality-provider-operation.md

 ### 4.1.
 Initialize the Finality Provider Daemon

-To initialize the finality provider daemon, use the following command:
+To initialize the finality provider daemon home directory, use the following command:

 ```shell
 fpd init --home <path>